RayHightower/RayHightower.com/_posts/2019-04-26-parallelism-and-jetson-nano-at-indycode.markdown

 If you're interested in the tools I used to develop the talk and the experiments, jump ahead to [slide number 67](https://speakerdeck.com/rayhightower/exploring-parallelism-at-indycode?slide=67).

-And feel free to post here if you see anything that I missed.
+Feel free to post here if you see anything that I missed.
 Thanks!